-- 11.2 Claims will be reviewed in accordance with the Council's policy. - 11.3 If a claimant has a change in their circumstances during the course of the award they will be required to notify the Council and provide evidence of the change.
+- 11.2 If a claimant has a change in their circumstances during the course of the award they will be required to notify the Council and provide evidence of the change in accordance with 11.3. - 11.3 The level of evidence to support a new application or change of circumstances will be determined in accordance with the classification of risk group allocated to the claim by the Council's Risk Based Verification Policy.